 Why Celebrating Valentine’s Day Will Strengthen Your Relationship

-If you are in a relationship or not, you probably noticed that Valentine’s Day is approaching fast.
-And whether you are a fan of the Holiday or not, you probably thought about what you should do or buy for your significant other.
-But is it really important to celebrate Valentine’s Day and give Valentine’s gift to your loved one?
+Love it or leave it, Valentine’s Day is just around the corner.
+And whether you’re a fan of the holiday or not, you probably thought about what romantic thing you should do or buy for your significant other.

 What’s love got to do with it?

 Valentine’s day is an old tradition, with its origins dating back to Roman times, but today it has mostly been reshaped into a consumer holiday.

 $18.2 billion are spent on Valentine’s Day gifts and on average, men spend twice as much as women, paying $160 for the gift.
 But how important is it really for you to get your loved one a gift for Valentine’s Day?